Friendly locals, pristine landscapes and easy exploring makes New Zealand one of my favourite destinations on the planet.

-After travelling the length and breadth of New Zealand, these are my absolute favourite places away from the tourist trail.
+This small country is particularly ideal to visit if you love the nature and exploring the outdoors.
+After travelling the length and breadth of New Zealand over nine months, here are my top picks for places away from the tourist trail.

 Another place accessible via a short walk is Slope Point, New Zealand’s most southernmost point.
 Signified by a small signpost, there’s not much between here and the Antarctic.